lutris/docs/InstallingDrivers.md

     sudo dnf install vulkan-loader vulkan-loader.i686

-## openSUSE Tumbleweed/Leap
+## openSUSE Tumbleweed

 First of all enabling multiarch or 32bit support is not required here it should not be disbaled in the first place.

 ### AMD

-Usually if you run an AMD GPU with open source drivers the required packages should already be installed in case they don't run the following command:
+Usually, if you have an AMD GPU running with open source drivers (Mesa), the required packages should already be installed.
+If for some reason they aren't, run the following command:

-    sudo zypper in kernel-firmware-amdgpu libdrm_amdgpu1 libdrm_amdgpu1-32bit libdrm_radeon1 libdrm_radeon1-32bit
+    sudo zypper in kernel-firmware-amdgpu libdrm_amdgpu1 libdrm_amdgpu1-32bit libdrm_radeon1 libdrm_radeon1-32bit libvulkan_radeon libvulkan_radeon-32bit libvulkan1 libvulkan1-32bit

-For Vulkan support for the open source AMD drivers run:

-    sudo zypper in libvulkan_radeon libvulkan_radeon-32bit libvulkan1 libvulkan1-32bit vulkan-tools vulkan-validationlayers

 ### Intel

-Same as for the AMD drivers intel drivers should be already present if you have an Intel GPU in your system if they don't ensure they are by running:

-    sudo zypper in kernel-firmware-intel libdrm_intel1 libdrm_intel1-32bit

-For Vulkan support also run:
+Usually, if you have an Intel iGPU running with open source drivers (Mesa), the required packages should already be installed.
+If for some reason they aren't, run the following command:

-    sudo zypper in libvulkan1 libvulkan1-32bit vulkan-tools vulkan-validationlayers libvulkan_intel libvulkan_intel-32bit
+    sudo zypper in kernel-firmware-intel libdrm_intel1 libdrm_intel1-32bit libvulkan1 libvulkan1-32bit libvulkan_intel libvulkan_intel-32bit

 ### NVidia

-The closed source NVidia dirver is not enabled and available by default please check which NVidia GPU you have and run one of the following One-Click Installers.
+The closed source NVidia dirver is not available by default.
+Please check which NVidia GPU you have and run one of the following One-Click Installers.

 Those will then add the required official NVidia driver repository from https://download.nvidia.com/opensuse/ and install the required nvidia driver package.